tombensve/APS/README.md

 There is currently no real web app, only components demo.
 I'm working on coming up with an idea for a more real web app to do with it as a more real test of if this is a good idea or not.

+## The IDEA

+In addition to me just having fun the idea here is a kind of service lego!
+There are 2 types/levels of services.
+The lowest level are now using `java.util.ServiceLoader`, wrapped in _APSServiceLocator_ class.
+These are for providing implementations of APSBus or rather APSBusRouter:s which APSBus calls.
+Which implementations are provided at runtime decides how messages are sent and received.
+There can be an implementation using Vert.x _EventBus_.
+There can be an implementation using RabbitMQ, or whatever.
+There is an in memroy implementation also.
+How messages are sent depends on what lowlevel services is available runtime.

+Higher level services are message based and use APSBus.
+If an application is packed into just one jar file (note that there is a main implementation available to run jar with java -jar) then an in memory implementation of _APSBusRouter_ is all that is required.
+But if you want to spread functionality and produce multiple executables, maybe one for each message based service, then you need a networking implementation of _APSBusRouter_.
+It is possible to include more than one implementation of _APSBusRouter_, different implementation will react to different targets.
+It is even possible to provide an _APSBusRouter_ that does REST calls, treating results as received messages.
+There must be JSON objects **out** and in **return** for any implementation of APSBusRouter.
+The API to use is **APSBus**, and it will call all _APSBusRouter_ instances found.

 ## Building

 This code base do contain some react frontend code using javascript.
 Thereby __npm__